-Your online source for the finest enriched Gem Dirt, mining kits & accessories, rough and cut Gemstones, crystals, and minerals.
+Your online source for the finest enriched Gem Dirt.

 Welcome to our gemstone identification page!
 Here you will find pictures of rough and polished or cut gemstones and/or minerals found in our enriched Gem Dirt bags.
 A brief description of each gemstone is also included here.